googleapis/google-cloud-ruby/google-cloud-vision/OVERVIEW.md

 #<Landmark (x: 233.21977, y: 189.47475, z: 19.487228)>
 ```

-To run multiple features on an image in a single request, pass the image
+To run multiple features on an image in a single request, pass the image (or a
-(or a string file path, publicly-accessible image HTTP/HTTPS URL, or
+string file path, publicly-accessible image HTTP/HTTPS URL, or Storage URI) to
-Storage URI) to {Vision::Project#annotate}:
+{Google::Cloud::Vision::Project#annotate}:

 ```ruby
 require "google/cloud/vision"